Cognitive Load Theory

 This often happens with complex problems, where the learner needs to work backwards from the goal to the present state.
-Doing this requires him to hold a lot of information in his working memory at once.
+Doing this requires them to hold a lot of information in their working memory at once.
 Focusing on the goal also takes attention away from the information being learned, which makes learning less effective.

 A better approach is to break the problem down into parts.
 This reduces the problem space and lightens the cognitive load, making learning more effective.

-Other methods of reducing the problem space include providing worked examples and presenting problems with partial solutions for the learner to complete.
+Other ways to reduce the problem space include providing worked examples and presenting problems with partial solutions for the learner to complete.
 These approaches are particularly useful, because they demonstrate strong problem-solving strategies in practice.

 3. Reduce Split-Attention Effect

 When you have multiple sources of visual information, such as diagrams, labels and explanatory text, your attention is divided between them.
 This adds to the cognitive load, making it more difficult to create new schemas.

 This effect is reduced when you integrate visual information.
 Incorporate labels into diagrams (as in Figure 1), rather than placing them in a box to one side, or, if this isn't possible, focus in on one part first.
 If learners need to use a manual while working through a computer program, for example, allow them time to become familiar with the text first, before introducing the program.